howToCodeWell/howtocodewell.fm/source/_episodes/73-docker-best-practices-19-tips-tricks-and-techniques.md

 ---
 Docker is a fantastic tool to have in your web development tool box.

-Here are 19 Docker tips and techniques that I wish I knew when I started using Docker.
+Here are some of the 19 Docker tips and techniques that I wish I knew when I started using Docker.

-1) Use Docker Compose even if you have one container
+- Use Docker Compose even if you have one container
-2) Learn the difference between a bind mount and a data volume
+- Learn the difference between a bind mount and a data volume
-3) Use the —rm flag for creating one off scripts in a container
+- Use the —rm flag for creating one off scripts in a container
-4) Use a Docker ignore file
+- Use a Docker ignore file
-5) Use multi stage builds
+- Use multi stage builds
-6) Use Docker system prune to remove dead and unused Docker objects
+- Use Docker system prune to remove dead and unused Docker objects
-7) Use Dive to see what can be removed
+- Use Dive to see what can be removed
-8) Don’t carry build tools in production
+- Don’t carry build tools in production
-9) Learn the difference between ARG and ENV
+- Learn the difference between ARG and ENV

 My current live coding schedule http://twitch.tv/howtocodewell

 Get my newsletter